-Program Review is conducted at the program level for instructional programs, student services, and administrative services every two years.
+Program Review is conducted at the program level for instructional programs, student services, and administrative services every two years (odd years).
 This process facilitates continuous improvement and resource allocation.
 Program Review is the mechanism to identify the program-level resources necessary to improve student learning and to execute program goals.
 Program-level resources include full-time faculty, classified staff, equipment, supplies, student assistants, and small capital projects.

 Finally, the Institutional Planning Committee (IPC) reviews all program reviews for common themes and trends across multiple programs.
-This analysis serves as input and feedback regarding the College's strategic priorities and goal with a goal of ensuring that College's collective planning efforts are both "top down" and "bottom up."
+This process serves to provide as input and feedback regarding the College's strategic priorities and goal with a goal of ensuring that College's collective planning efforts are both "bottom up" and "top down."